wp-plugins/namaste-lms/readme.txt

 - Now you can generate PDF certificates using the free PDF bridge plugin
 - Added variables for course description and certificate ID in the certificates.
 Improved the certificate displaying.
 - Added option to redirect to specific URL after Paypal payment
+- Added option to include "enroll" shortcodes outside of course page
+- Improved the redirect URL after course enrollment (now defaults to the course page)

 = Version 1.4 =
 - Advanced users only: You can now create your own versions of all Namaste views for high-level of customization